Uttarayan002/Anti-Spoofing-Detection-Model-for-Facial-Recognition-System/README.md

-# Anti-Spoofing Detector Model for Facial Recognition System (May 2024 - Jul 2024)
+# Real-Time Anti-Spoofing Model for Securing Biometric Authentication (May 2024 - Jul 2024)
 *"The best way to enhance security is through facial recognition."*
 ____________________________________________________________________________________________________________________________________________________________________________________________________